Earning Your Nursing Degree Online

 The AACN also found that employers show preference to nursing candidates who have at least a bachelor’s degree in nursing.
 Research has shown that nurses with this degree provide better care, causing lower death rates and increased patient outcomes.
 One AACN study surveyed 582 nursing schools, and found that while only 47.4% of them require new nursing hires to have at least a bachelor’s degree, 83.5% of employers at said nursing schools have at least a preference for hiring nursing candidates who have a bachelor-level education.

 A 2014 study by the National Association of Colleges found that of the nearly 44,000 students surveyed in all majors, only 29.3% had job offers at the time of their graduation.
-For those graduating with a degree in nursing, however, prospects are much higher.
+For those graduating with an online degree in nursing, however, prospects are much higher.

 |Job Placement % After Graduation||Job Placement % 4-6 months After Graduation||Average Salary After Graduation||Average Salary with 5 Years Experience|

 |Bachelor of Science in Nursing||61%||90%||$51,896||$75,072|

 Geriatric nurses work with elderly patients, as they are often in need of acute, frequent care.
 Geriatric nurses receive a general education in nursing, but also have the added expertise of caring for older populations and those who are at greater risk of illness and injury.
 Typically, nurses in this field help with administering medication, pain management, and assisting with rehabilitation after a patient is injured.

 Geriatric staff nurses earn an average annual salary of $66,295.

 Nurse midwives can be trained through online family nurse practitioner programs to provide care during childbirth, and at the prenatal and postpartum stages of pregnancy.
 They track development of the fetus, perform gynecological exams, and work with expectant mothers on proper nutrition and care for themselves and the baby.